Cape Malay recipe for bobotie

 Bobotie

 Bobotie is probably the most popular dish made famous by the Cape Malays.
 The authentic dish is made from a South African Cape Malay recipe using minced beef which is cooked with various ingredients including bread and milk, to form a soft distinctive and wonderfully delicious topping.
 Generally a typical South African Cape Malay recipe for bobotie also includes apricot jam and raisins, and it produces a mild curry flavour.
-Of course being such a popular dish, there are many versions of what we call , Flat Watercolour Wash the South African Cape Malay recipe for bobotie, and this is just one of them.
+Of course being such a popular dish, there are many versions of what we call , Guide to Soap-Making the South African Cape Malay recipe for bobotie, and this is just one of them.
 It is based on (not totally copied from) a recipe that was included in Renata Coetzee's The South African Culinary Tradition published in Cape Town and Johannesburg by C. Struik Publishers (now part of Random House) way back in 1977.
 Not much has changed since then.
 Most of the recipes we follow today are very similar.

 Ingredients